EFForg/https-everywhere/CONTRIBUTING.md

 To get an SSL certificate, go to: [Let's Encrypt](https://letsencrypt.org/)

-"I have an SSL certificate, but it's not configured properly"
+**"I have an SSL certificate, but it's not configured properly"**

-Scan your site at the [Mozilla Observatory](https://observatory.mozilla.org/) and get not only what is wrong/insecure about your site, but also tips and directions on how to fix the issues.
+Scan your site at the [Mozilla Observatory](https://observatory.mozilla.org/) and get results on what is wrong/insecure about your site, as well as also tips and directions on how to fix those issues.

-"How do I get on the HSTS preload list?"
+**"How do I get on the HSTS preload list?"**

 In order to do this, not only must you have a SSL certicate correctly installed and your site redirecting to HTTPS, but also meet a few extra requirements that satisfy a proper HSTS header.
 To view "how close" your site is to being on the HSTS preload list, scan your site [here](https://hstspreload.org/).